SecurityGeekIO/zscaler-sdk-python-v2/README.md

     main()
 ```

-### ZCON Legacy Authentication
+### ZTW Legacy Authentication

-Organizations whose tenant is still not migrated to Zidentity must continue using their previous ZCON API credentials.
+Organizations whose tenant is still not migrated to Zidentity must continue using their previous ZTW API credentials.
-This SDK provides a dedicated API client `LegacyZCONClient` compatible with the legacy framework, which must be used in this scenario.
+This SDK provides a dedicated API client `LegacyZTWClient` compatible with the legacy framework, which must be used in this scenario.

 - For authentication via Zscaler Internet Access, you must provide `username`, `password`, `api_key` and `cloud`

-The ZCON Cloud is identified by several cloud name prefixes, which determines which API endpoint the requests should be sent to.
+The ZTW Cloud is identified by several cloud name prefixes, which determines which API endpoint the requests should be sent to.
 The following cloud environments are supported:

 * `zscaler`
 * `zscalerone`